mundizzle/scratchpad/README.md

 Example: ```http://localhost:8080/?code=<b>Boo!</b>```

 ### JavaScript Evaluation

 Scratchpad does not evaluate JS real time like it does for HTML & CSS.
 Instead, if the document contains any ```<script>``` tags, a lightning bolt icon will appear.
 Clicking this will execute the JS code.

 Scratchpad does not currently support script tags with src (```<script src="">```) from servers that are not CORS enabled.

+### Browser Compatibility

+Only tested on Mac Chrome/Firefox/Safari latest